On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Introduction

-In particular, we show that there are unique, up to N=2 superconformal (resp.
-N=1 superanalytic) equivalence, N=2 superconformal (resp.
-N=1 superanalytic) DeWitt structures over the complex plane and complex upper-half plane, and a countably infinite number of inequivalent N=2 superconformal (resp.
-N=1 superanalytic) DeWitt structures over the Riemann sphere.
+In addition, we give the classification of N=2 superconformal (resp.
+N=1 superanalytic) DeWitt super-Riemann surfaces with compact genus-one body and with transition functions restricted to those that do not contain components involving odd functions of an even variable, i.e., those found already in the ringed-space approach.
 For N=2 superconformal (resp.
 N=1 superanalytic) DeWitt structures over a complex torus, we show that if we restrict to supermanifolds where the transition functions, in particular, do not contain components involving odd functions of an even variable, then there is a doubly infinite family of N=2 superconformal (resp.
 N=1 superanalytic) equivalence classes of genus-one N=2 superconformal (resp.
 N=1 superanalytic) DeWitt super-Riemann surfaces over a given torus, and that the N=2 superconformal (resp.
 N=1 superanalytic) equivalence classes are determined by theta functions over the underlying lattice defining the complex torus, up to type and up to equivalence with respect to the trivial theta functions.

-We then show that our classification of genus-zero N=2 superconformal (resp.
+The classification of simply connected N=2 superconformal (resp.
 N=1 superanalytic) DeWitt super-Riemann surfaces and this subclass of genus-one N=2 superconformal (resp.
 N=1 superanalytic) DeWitt super-Riemann surfaces can be restated as follows: N=2 superconformal (resp.
-N=1 superanalytic) DeWitt super-Riemann surfaces with genus-zero body or with genus-one body and transition functions restricted, in particular, to contain no odd functions of an even variable are classified up to N=2 superconformal (resp.
+N=1 superanalytic) DeWitt super-Riemann surfaces with simply connected body or with compact genus-one body and transition functions restricted, in particular, to contain no odd functions of an even variable are classified up to N=2 superconformal (resp.
 N=1 superanalytic) equivalence by holomorphic line bundles over the underlying Riemann surface up to conformal equivalence.